awinogrodzki/next-firebase-auth-edge/README.md

 ## Usage

-Before using this module make sure you have enabled `appDir` experimental options in `next.config.js`:
+Before using this module make sure you have enabled `appDir` experimental option in `next.config.js`:

 ```javascript
 module.exports = {